Marriage License Information

 - Date of Marriage (Approximate year at minimum)

-A check or money order in the amount of $5.50 for the certified copy requested, payable to the Clerk of the Court.
+- A check or money order in the amount of $5.50 for the certified copy requested, payable to the Clerk of the Court.
+There is an additional fee of $2 for each copy request handled by mail.

 For further information on obtaining a marriage license or questions about civil ceremonies, please call 410-543-1427.